adrobisch/silent-disco-scala/README.md

 During the process you will be asked to provide a name / id for your silent disco app.

-You will need the [cloudbees sdk](https://wiki.cloudbees.com/bin/view/RUN/BeesSDK) command line to complete the setup.
+You will need the [cloudbees sdk](https://wiki.cloudbees.com/bin/view/RUN/BeesSDK) command line tool to complete the setup.
 After installing it, execute the following two commands:

     bees app:proxy:update -a <yourappid> httpVersion=1.1